protocolguild/documentation/docs/03-onchain-architecture.md

 The Guild’s donation address is an immutable vesting contract which irrevocably vests donated funds on a linear, block-by-block, basis over 4 years.
 Here, "irrevocably" means donations **cannot** be stopped or otherwise redirected during the vest by anyone, be it the donor or Protocol Guild membership.

-Anyone can donate ETH and ERC-20 tokens to the vesting contract on mainnet, though NFT donations are not supported - standard NFT transfers (safeTransfer) will be rejected by the contract (i.e. meaning the transaction will fail), while non-safeTransfer NFT donations will be lost.
+Anyone can donate ETH and ERC-20 tokens to the vesting contract on mainnet.

+**NFT donations are not supported** - standard NFT transfers (safeTransfer) will be rejected by the contract (i.e. meaning the transaction will fail), while non-safeTransfer NFT donations will be lost.

 **How it works:**
 - Donated tokens will accrue in a per-asset queue until a vesting stream is started for that batch of tokens, by triggering the `startStream` function (permissionless, as in any actor can trigger this function, regardless of whether they are a Guild member)